-Create a training DVD suitable
+Create a puppet show of mediation in action.

-for students in your school.Create a song or similar to illustrate the

-mediation process - watch Sasa example

-from Flanshaw Road School on The Peace
+Create a song or similar to illustrate the mediation process-watch Sasa example from Flanshaw Road School on The Peace Foundation website.

-Foundation website.Write a mediation script.Parents Meeting
+Parents Meeting

-Design a student centred Parents Information

-Evening/Meeting to inform parents about the role

-of the mediator and the mediation process.
+Design a student centred Parents Information Evening/Meeting to inform parents about the role of the mediator and the mediation process.